kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Evaluating Results

-Compute appropriate metrics.
+Compute appropriate metrics
-Interpret scale and magnitude.
+Interpret scale and magnitude
 Ask if results make sense

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.